IABTechLab/uid2docs/docs/sharing/sharing-use-cases.md

 ------------------------------- old content below -------------------------------

 The secure sharing workflow allows you to share raw UID2s securely with trusted participants in many different ways.
 For example, here are some sample scenarios where a sender wants to share UID2s with a receiver:

 - A publisher (sender) sends a UID2 token via the bid stream to a DSP (receiver).
-For details, see [Sharing in the Bid Stream](sharing-bid-stream.md).
+For details, see [Tokenized Sharing for Publishers in the Bid Stream](sharing-tokenized.md#tokenized-sharing-for-publishers-in-the-bid-stream).
 - A measurement partner (sender) sends a UID2 token to an advertiser (receiver) via Amazon Simple Storage Service (S3).
 - A DSP (sender) sends a UID2 token to an advertiser (receiver) via reporting.